Reims Aviation: History

 The company entered receivership on 10 September 2013.
 On 25 March 2014, the Commercial Court of Reims approved the transfer of the Company's aircraft maintenance, cabin management, integration and installation systems assets to ASI Innovation and the transfer of its F406 assets to Continental Motors, Inc. With the disposition of the company's assets, its parent company, GECI Aviation, was also liquidated on 17 April 2014.
 Continental has indicated that it plans to continue the production of the F406 in Mobile, Alabama.

 Products

-Note that the F406 was the last model still in production at the time of bankruptcy.
+The F406 was the last model still in production at the time of bankruptcy.
 All aircraft were made in cooperation with Cessna.